 Scrapping Ofsted’s Single Inspection Grades: Implications for Student Sponsors

-Education providers wishing to obtain a student sponsor licence to sponsor and enrol non-UK national students must demonstrate that it meets acceptable educational quality standards.
-Additionally, student sponsors are also required to maintain their educational oversight to retain their student sponsor licence, once granted.
+Education providers wishing to obtain a Student Sponsor licence to sponsor and enrol non-UK national students must demonstrate that they meet acceptable educational quality standards.
+Additionally, Student Sponsors are also required to maintain their educational oversight to retain their Student Sponsor licence, once granted.
 Ofsted (along with the Independent Schools Inspectorate) is one of the Home Office approved educational oversight bodies for independent schools.

 Ofsted as an Educational Oversight Body

-The Home Office Sponsor Guidance sets out the rating that a student sponsor must achieve - and maintain - when inspected or reviewed by its educational oversight body.
-Current Home Office guidance reflects Ofsted’s single word ratings.
-This means that where Ofsted is the educational oversight body for an independent school, the Ofsted rating that must be achieved (and maintained) for student sponsor licence purposes is currently 'Good' or 'Outstanding'.
+The Home Office Sponsor Guidance sets out the rating that a Student Sponsor must achieve, and maintain, when inspected or reviewed by its educational oversight body.
+Current Home Office guidance reflects Ofsted’s single word ratings, which means that where Ofsted is the educational oversight body for an independent school, the Ofsted rating that must be achieved (and maintained), for Student Sponsor licence purposes, is currently 'Good' or 'Outstanding'.
 For independent schools inspected and reviewed by the Independent Schools Inspectorate, the rating that must be achieved and maintained is ‘Met’.

 Effects of Ofsted ratings on a sponsor licence